ADA Lawsuits: Looking Back at 2024 and 2025 Forecast

 Watch Demo

-Despite a slight decrease last year, ADA lawsuits are likely to continue to rise in 2024 as the world becomes more digital.
+Despite a slight decrease last year, ADA lawsuits are likely to continue to rise in the coming months as the world becomes more digital.
 Below, we’ll take a look into contributing factors and how platforms like AudioEye can help businesses decrease legal risk.

-The world is becoming increasingly digitized — and it’s opened up numerous opportunities and yielded significant benefits for users worldwide.
-Yet, people with disabilities are being overlooked in digitization efforts, many are only able to fully access just 3% of the web.
+The world is becoming increasingly digitized, and it’s opened up numerous opportunities and yielded significant benefits for users worldwide.
+Yet, people with disabilities are being overlooked in digitization efforts; many can only fully access 3% of the web.

 Why are ADA lawsuits on the rise?
-We’ll provide an overview of ADA lawsuits in the U.S. and why they were filed below.
-But first, a quick refresher on the ADA and the standards organizations need to follow to be considered ADA-compliant.
+Why are they expected to increase in 2025?
+We’ll provide an overview of ADA lawsuits in the U.S., why they were filed, and why ADA website lawsuits will continue rising below.
+But first, a quick refresher on the ADA and the accessibility standards organizations need to follow to be considered ADA-compliant.

 What is the Americans with Disabilities Act?

-Put simply, the ADA prohibits discrimination against individuals with disabilities in public places.
+The ADA prohibits discrimination against individuals with disabilities in places of public accommodation.
 While commonly associated with physical spaces and providing accommodations like wheelchair ramps or elevators, the ADA also applies to online spaces.
-Applying the law to the digital realm ensures individuals with disabilities can access and use online content.
+Put simply, the ADA requires digital content, including websites, mobile apps, online documents, and online interfaces, to be accessible to individuals with disabilities, ensuring they have equal access to the digital realm.

-The ADA is made up of three titles:
+The ADA is made up of five titles:

 - Title I: Title I prohibits employers from discriminating against people with disabilities in employment spaces.
 For example, organizations must ensure individuals with disabilities have the same opportunities and benefits as those without disabilities.

-- Title II: New changes to Title II of the ADA now require state and local government entities, including state executive legislatures, school districts, and public education institutions, to provide accessible online content.
+- Title II: Title II of the ADA requires states and local government entities, including state executive legislatures, school districts, and public education institutions, to provide accessible online content.
 Title II also requires that any content made by a third party and made available by a government agency be accessible.

 What is ADA Compliance?